wonjae-lee-2/scripts/README.md

    * "Python" from Microsoft
    * "Remote-Containers" from Microsoft
    * "Remote-SSH" from Microsoft
-   * "Rust" from The Rust Programming Language
+   * "rust-analyzer" from The Rust Programming Language

 2. Connect to the virtual machine and install the extensions.